geeknoid/dst-factory/README.md

 ## Attribute Features

 The common use case for the #[[`macro@make_dst_factory`]] attribute is to not pass any arguments.
-This results in factory functions called `build` when using a string or dynamic trait as the last field of the struct, and `build` and `build_from_slice` when using an array as the last field of the struct.
+This results in a function called `build` when using a string or dynamic trait as the last field of the struct, and the functions `build`, `build_from_slice`, and `destructure` when using an array as the last field of the struct.

 The generated functions are private by default and have the following signatures: